ajhanisch/ORDPRO/README.md

 # **WISH LIST / TO DO**
 - [ ] Implement web application front end using virtual environment and flask
 - [ ] Implement multi threading
-- [ ] Implement search and action features
 - [ ] Implement notification of when orders are processed
 - [ ] Implement individual UIC 'registry file' for admins to see who/what/when orders were cut for that UIC
 - [ ] Implement ability for soldiers' directories within UIC to move more often then when orders are cut